2channelkrt/raytrace/README.md

 # How to Run
 go to 'sources' directory, and simply run 'make'.<br/>
 This will make a binary 'out'.
 Simply run by typing './out' to run the program with default settings.<br/>
-Currently, following optional parameters are supported.
+Currently, following optional parameters are supported.<br/>
 ![argument_display](assets/argument_display.JPG)

 # Example